 We want you to be very satisfied with the care and service you receive at CTMC.
 We are committed to resolving any concerns you may have during your stay quickly and while you are here.

 If you have a concern about your care while you are still a patient, Please ask to speak with the unit manager or director.

-If you want to file a complaint after you have been discharged, please call our
+If you want to file a complaint after you have been discharged, please call 512-753-3653.